Last Updated on: 24th September 2023, 12:16 pm

 Should I Dig Up My Hermit Crab?

-If your hermit crab has passed away, you’ll have little choice but to dig it up.
+If a hermit crab has died, you’ll have little choice but to dig it up.
 The habitat will start to smell and attract flies and bacteria if you don’t remove the corpse.